-This course is a continuation of American Sign Language I, designed for the student to develop proficiency in American Sign Language.
+This course is a continuation of American Sign Language I, designed for the student to develop proficiency in American Sign Language as it is used within Deaf culture.
 Students continue to develop basic conversational skills with emphasis on expanding vocabulary, comprehension and production (expressive/receptive) skills while expanding knowledge of grammatical features and Deaf cultural awareness.